-In order to prepare the results in this report we have utilized appropriate actuarial models that were developed for this purpose.
-These models use assumptions about future contingent events along with recognized actuarial approaches to develop the needed results.
+In order to prepare the results in this report, we have utilized appropriate actuarial models that were developed to measure liabilities and develop actuarial costs.
+These models include tools that we have produced and tested, along with commercially available valuation software that we have reviewed to confirm the appropriateness and accuracy of the output.
+In utilizing these models, we develop and use input parameters and assumptions about future contingent events along with recognized actuarial approaches to develop the needed results.

 The assumptions and methods used for funding purposes meet the parameters set by Actuarial Standards of Practice.
 The assumptions represent our best estimate of future conditions affecting the System, and we believe they are reasonably related to the past experience of the System.
 Nevertheless, the emerging costs of the System will vary from those presented in our report to the extent that actual experience differs from that projected by the actuarial assumptions.
 Gains or losses in future experience may result in changes in future contribution rates.
-The current actuarial asset method smoothed investment gains and losses over a four year period.
+The current actuarial asset method smoothed investment gains and losses over a four-year period.